TammyGagliano/regex-tutorial/README.md

 ## Summary

-We will be walking through the following regex, explaining what each component does.
+I will be walking through the following regex, explaining what each component does.
+I will be covering and breaking down the components of a regular expression used to match Hex Values.
+Hex values are commonly used for color using the hexadecimal color code format.
+In the web we can use hex triplet (hex color code) to represent colors on a web page.
+For the hex color code, there are two formats, a standard hex triplet and a shorthand hex format, where both formats start with a #.

+/^#?([a-f0-9]{6}|[a-f0-9]{3})$/

 ## Table of Contents